Music Taste Analysis¶

 My first pass at this depended upon Watsonbox's Exportify, but I decided I didn't like his version because of bugs and inadequate output detail.
 So I went and forked it, cleaned up the code, and hosted it myself.

-in the same directory as the notebook, or upload it in Binder. - Open the
+3. Either put the downloaded .csv in the same directory as the notebook, or upload it in Binder.

 Read the Data¶